surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 ## Area 9: Dark Stairs

-When the adventurers return to the central intersection ({@area 2|Area 2: Central Intersection}) after turning the key on the dais in {@area 8|Area 8: Chapel}, they will see that the stone door to the north has opened as a result.
+When the adventurers return to the central intersection ({@area 2|Area 2}) after turning the key on the dais in {@area 8|Area 8}, they will see that the stone door to the north has opened as a result.

 >> Beyond the door stands a small room with a lever next to another stone door, already open.
 Beyond that door, a set of steep stairs leads down into darkness.